 The Trustee has invested in an annuity with Aviva to insure the benefit-related payments of the Scheme.
 This means that all future benefit-related cashflows of the Scheme are expected to be covered by the annuity policy.

 Following the purchase of the annuity in October 2022, the Scheme had some residual assets left over.
-These residual assets are as follows:
+These assets are currently being held as cash within the Trustee bank account.